Federal-Aid Highway Act of 1968: Factors leading to the bill

-The federal law authorizing construction and funding of the Interstate Highway System did not expire until 1970.
+The federal law authorizing the construction and funding of the Interstate Highway System did not expire until 1970.
 However, 1968 was a presidential and congressional election year, and President Lyndon B. Johnson wished to see the Democratically controlled United States Congress pass highway reauthorization legislation that would demonstrate that he and members of his party were governing effectively and able to secure federal dollars for local projects.
 The bill reauthorizing the Interstate System was drafted by the United States Department of Transportation (USDOT).
 Federal Highway Administration (FHWA) administrator Lowell K. Bridwell—known to be skeptical of excessive highway construction—heavily lobbied for the bill.

 The highway aid bill was subject to a number of pressures.
 First, President Johnson had frozen $600 million in federal highway funds in January in part to reduce inflationary pressures but in part to appease environmentalists and others opposed to the expansion of the national highway system.
 Second, a major citizens' revolt against the construction of freeways in and around Washington, D.C., had broken out, and courts had recently ruled against construction of the "Inner Loop" system of spoke-and-hub freeways and the Three Sisters Bridge.
 Members of Congress on the House Public Works Committee, many of whom had strong ties to the highway construction industry, wanted Congress to legislatively suspend federal environmental and transportation law and require the District of Columbia to build the freeways and bridge.